blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Memes of Religions.md

 To fix this, I realized I had to consider Indian Muslims as Hindus.
 Then, I had to break down the term into the concept, and translate it accordingly.

-e.g. "Digital Perspective of Indians who follow the Vedas" and "The Perspective of Seeking Connection with Nature according to Indians who follow the Vedas"
+e.g. "Digital Perspective of Indians who follow the Sanskrit Books of Knowledge" and "The Perspective of Seeking Connection with Nature according to Indians who follow the Sanskrit Books of Knowledge"

 - Better Ways
-	- New Form: "The Perspective that the Summary of the Vedas posits a Difference and Non-Difference"
+	- New Form: "The Perspective that the Summary of the Sanskrit Books of Knowledge posits a Difference and Non-Difference"
-	- Old Form: "The Perspective of following the Summary of Vedas that posits a Difference and Non-Difference according to Indians who follow the Vedas"
+	- Old Form: "The Perspective of following the Summary of Sanskrit Books of Knowledge that posits a Difference and Non-Difference according to Indians who follow the Sanskrit Books of Knowledge"

 (It's called "Indians who" rather than those "who" because I'm sticking to a literal translation rather than an ideological one).
 ## How The Westerners Probably Defined
 - Westerners: "These are "Indian Beliefs""
 - Westerners: "They say they have different perspectives"
-- Westerners: "Some have different perspectives based on Vedas" (Six Broad Perspectives)
+- Westerners: "Some have different perspectives based on Vedas (Sanskrit Books of Knowledge)" (Six Broad Perspectives)
 - Westerners: "Others have free perspectives" (Buddhism, Jainism, etc.)
 - Westerners: "These are perspectives of the Indians": *defines them*
 - Westerners: "And we'll call the people of the land Hindus"